Kairotic/coding-with-knots/quipu.md

 information.
 The concepts of entropy differ very much in the different theories, and we should always keep in mind that the information concept itself depends on the theoretical context [see for instance @Garfinkel2009 for a useful critique].

-Here, for simplicity, we use entropy as [shannon and weaver] defined it: a measure of the *minimum* possible knowledge some set of data may convey.
-Entropy thereby describes how representation is bounded by specific laws of physics, ignoring the unknown specific coupling between operations in quipu use ["We require that a system of signals and a system of information be capable of being not only coupled but *variably* coupled in the sense that while this information would depend upon signal characteristics that it not be given in one-to-one fashion with signal characteristics.
-We require that it be possible to perform physical operations that will affect it while at the same time logical operations like matching, counting, comparing, classifying, measuring, be possible with it."(ibid. p.
-110)]
+Here, for simplicity, we use entropy as Shannon and Weaver defined it: a measure of the *minimum* possible knowledge some set of data may convey.
+Entropy thereby describes how representation is bounded by specific laws of physics, ignoring the unknown specific coupling between operations in quipu use.
+"We require that a system of signals and a system of information be capable of being not only coupled but *variably* coupled in the sense that while this information would depend upon signal characteristics that it not be given in one-to-one fashion with signal characteristics.
+We require that it be possible to perform physical operations that will affect it while at the same time logical operations like matching, counting, comparing, classifying, measuring, be possible with it." (ibid. p.
+110).

 ![All the quipus in the Harvard database in order of average entropy bits they represent (only listing every other quipu ID)](figures/entropy-per-quipu.png)

-This graph shown in Figure xxx is calculated by making lists of all the discrete data of the same type, e.g. knot value, type, tying direction, pendant colours and ply direction (ignoring lengths and knot positions as these are continuous) – then calculating Shannon entropy on histograms for each
+This graph shown in Figure 5 is calculated by making lists of all the discrete data of the same type, e.g. knot value, type, tying direction, pendant colours and ply direction (ignoring lengths and knot positions as these are continuous) – then calculating Shannon entropy on histograms for each